Team1690/Pathfinder/README.md

 ```
 .
-├── ./scripts      # some bash scripts used for common tasks
-├── ./protos       # definition of grpc protobuf protocol
 ├── ./algorithm    # Go code for the trajectory generation algorithm
+├── ./docs         # Some documentation txt files to help new developers
 ├── ./gui          # Flutter code of GUI application
-├── ./.vscode      # vscode files
+├── ./protos       # Definition of grpc protobuf protocol
+├── ./scripts      # Some bash scripts used for common tasks
 └── README.md
 ```